A variety of things to do in Sedona Arizona make this destination a don’t miss!

 Energetic Vortexes are found at the intersections of ley lines (see our explanation of them in this post from our time in Istria), which are sites of powerful and transformational electromagnetic earth energy.
 Magnetic and electrical vortexes are thought to have yin (feminine) and yang (masculine) energy, respectively.
 Balanced vortexes have a mixture of both.
 New Age believers say visiting each type of vortex will provide different types of assistance in activities ranging from contemplation to resolve and perspective.

-Sedona is home to several well-documented vortex sites long recognized by ancient indigenous people as having spiritual powers.
+You will find discover several well-documented Sedona vortex sites long recognized by ancient indigenous people as having spiritual powers.
 People report feeling vibrations or tingling, changes in body temperature or a “rush” of perception.
 Many New Age thinkers believe Sedona’s concentration of vortexes will magnify the power of thoughts and emotions.
 Others are convinced that spiritual development occurs more rapidly here.
 The main vortexes of Sedona are located at Cathedral Rock, near the Airport, in Boynton Canyon off Dry Creek Road, and at Bell Rock near the Village of Oak Creek.
 Click here for a printable map courtesy of Love Sedona.

 We recommend two books to help you evaluate your thoughts on the authenticity and effects of vortexes: